mampfes/hacs_waste_collection_schedule/doc/ics/gelsendienste_de.md

 ## How to get the configuration arguments

-- Goto <https://www.gelsendienste.de/privathaushalte/abfallkalender> and select your location.
+- Go to <https://www.gelsendienste.de/privathaushalte/abfallkalender> and select your location.
 - Click on `Abfallkalender abonnieren` to open a sub-frame, and then copy the link address.
 - Replace the `url` in the example configuration with this link.